 Tremiti Islands: enchanted land in Apulia

-We felt in love with this little corner of “Belpaese” during a summer trip to Apulia.
+We fell in love with this little corner of “Belpaese” during a summer trip to Apulia.
 We were based in Gargano – in the city of Rodi Garganico – and we reached the Tremiti on a daily trip by ferryboat.

-Tremiti Islands are five rocky islands with cliffs, sea caves and coves that appear in the Adriatic Sea a few miles from the Gargano promontory.
+Tremiti Islands are five rocky islands with cliffs, sea caves and coves that appear in the Adriatic Sea a few miles from the Gargano peninsula.
 Tremiti look like “the three mountains that emerge from the water along the horizon”.
 San Domino, San Nicola, Caprara, Cretaccio and Pianosa.

-Forget you car, motor vehicles are not permitted on the islands.
+Forget your car, motor vehicles are not permitted on the islands.
 Totally useless since you will mainly explore them by boat or if you are planning an overnight there, you’ll take a local taxi.
 On these islands the rule of silence dominates.
 Nature, earth and sea speak.
 Open your eyes, mind, hears and especially heart to new emotions.

 After landing, tourists will be overwhelmed by the intense scent of Aleppo pines that cover the islands until the shores.
 It’s hard to forget the feelings we felt there.

 The inhabited islands are two: San Domino, the widest, the greenest and the one with the highest number of hotels and restaurants, and San Nicola where you breathe a sort of mystic atmosphere.
 While San Nicola transports visitors back in ancient time, San Domino impresses with its overwhelming nature with coves and lush pine forest.
-San Nicola is the historical heart of the islands and it charms for silence that surrounds the entire island.
+San Nicola is the historical heart of the islands and it charms for the silence that surrounds the entire island.
 The wild and the mystic.